 Children and Young People

-For Children and Young People living with Domestic Violence
+For Children and Young People living with Domestic Abuse

-Domestic violence is when a grown-up in your family bullies another person in your family.
+Domestic abuse is when a grown-up in your family bullies another person in your family.
 It can happen between people who are married, and also between people who are boyfriend and girlfriend.
 The people don’t have to be living together either.
-Often domestic violence happens because a man is bullying a woman, but domestic violence can also happen when a woman bullies someone else
+Often domestic abuse happens because a man is bullying a woman, but domestic abuse can also happen when a woman bullies someone else

 The bullying can by physical (hitting, pushing or kicking) but it can also be emotional (shouting, saying nasty things to make someone feel bad).
-Both of these are domestic violence.
+Both of these are domestic abuse.

 If someone in your family is violent or is bullying someone else, the most important thing to remember is that it’s not your fault.
 There are a lot of people who can help you and your family.

-If you want to find out more about domestic violence, The Hideout provides help, information and support forchildren and young people.
-The Hideout can help whether you’re living with violence now, you’ve experienced violence in the past or if you know someone else going through it and you’re looking for help and information.
+If you want to find out more about domestic abuse, The Hideout provides help, information and support forchildren and young people.
+The Hideout can help whether you’re living with abuse now, you’ve experienced abuse in the past or if you know someone else going through it and you’re looking for help and information.

 Domestic Abuse and Young People